Regulatory Updates

 Relationship Letter: More Predictable Verification

-Under the updated approach, the EDA appears to be moving toward a more standardized verification process.
-Companies must still clearly demonstrate the legal relationship between entities, but the pathway to doing so should now be more straightforward.
+One of the more practical adjustments involves the relationship letter used to confirm links between manufacturing entities and their branches or affiliates.
+Under the updated approach, the EDA is moving toward a more standardized verification process.
+Companies must still clearly demonstrate the legal relationship between entities, including the chain of authority between the manufacturer, any affiliated entity, and the Egyptian Registration Holder, but the pathway to doing so should now be more straightforward.

 Free Sale Certificates: Reduced Administrative Friction